 Ros Helliwell believes that the skills she learnt during our Care training workshop proved to be excellent preparation for her new job.

-After 20 years working in marketing, Ros felt it was time to change career and find a new role which allowed her to connect with people on day-to-day basis.
-During her one-week stay with Think Employment, she managed to gain nationally-recognised qualifications in a brand new industry, as well as skills and knowledge she’s already been able to put into practice.
+After 20 years working in marketing, Ros felt it was time to change career and find a new role which allowed her to connect with people on a day-to-day basis.
+During her week at Think Employment, she managed to gain nationally-recognised qualifications in a brand new industry, as well as skills and knowledge she’s already been able to put into practice.

 Earlier this week we caught up with Ros to talk about her time with us and her new role as a Support Worker for Leonard Cheshire.